 Logging in from the basement labs

-If you're going to be using the labs, everything is all set up for you.
+If you're going use the labs, everything is set up for you:

 We recommend you work in the basement labs where we have checked that

 the right software is already installed and the directions we provide are

 correct.
 If you still want to work elsewhere you have a few options:

 - Install Reflection-X on your computer, using the CSE